watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     ![In this screenshot, made a curl request to view speakers.](media/image47_1.png)

-13. Navigate to the web application directory, run npm install and ng build.
+13. Navigate to the web application directory, run `npm install` and `ng build`.

     ```bash
     cd ../content-web